lalliexperience/MikroTik-Multipinger/README.md

 # Mikrotik-Multipinger
 ## Pings hosts withing a network and sends an alert email if any are not found.
-It can also retrieve DHCP reservations from a router and ping those.
+It can also retrieve DHCP reservations from a Mikrotik router and ping those.

 ## Additional package installations required: